rppol/Recognition/README.md

 model directory managed by model.py

-Rest of the sections are self explanatory.
+Rest of the sections are self explanatory and testable through GUI.